-Our office will provide someone to accompany the student at all times, the student may never go to another area without permission from their natural parents, host family, and the agency itself.
+Our office will provide someone to accompany the student at all times upon request (Note: Not included in the fees of the program), the student may never go to another area without permission from their natural parents, host family, and the agency itself.
 They will need to fill a form for that matter.

 About host families: